cars10/elasticvue/README.md

 ## About

-**Elasticvue** is a gui for elasticsearch allowing you to search and filter your clusters data right in your browser.
+**Elasticvue** is a free and open source gui for elasticsearch, allowing you to search and filter your clusters data right in your browser.
 [Screenshots](https://elasticvue.com/features)

 It officially works with the following elasticsearch versions: